isomerpages/moe-etd-tflb/_21cc-navigator/21CC Navigator.md

 in the future.</p>
 <p></p>
 <p>MOE has identified <a href="[https://www.moe.gov.sg/education-in-sg/21st-century-competencies](https://www.moe.gov.sg/education-in-sg/21st-century-competencies)" rel="noopener noreferrer" target="\_blank">a list of competencies</a> that are essential for our students to develop to prepare them for the future, and seeks to harness
-the transformative potential of technology to empower development of students’ 21st Century Competencies (21CC).</p>
+the transformative potential of technology to empower development of students’ emerging 21st Century Competencies (E21CC).</p>
 <p></p>
 <center><p>-----------------</p></center>